 The Bank said money had been dispersed in the areas of education, health, transportation, communication, industries, mining, power generation, agriculture, water supplies, and Islamic banking, as well as financing numerous foreign trade operations between Indonesia and other IDB member countries.

-Feature video upload to YouTube by Royal Award
+Feature video Royal Award

 - Malaysia’s Islamic Wealth Management: Still on the Fast Track to Growth (Labuan IBFC)